 You are not limited to VC cockpit views, you can create superb external aircraft views, even sweeping panoramic views with the use of multiple monitors or even networked PCs.
-The LiveCamera interface also includes support for Windowed Views which are ideally suited to computer systems equipped with either multiple screens or single large screens.

 You may assign a group of views with the same key (or joystick button) then use the key/button to cycle between them using your configured transition speed to slowly and smoothly fly from one view to another.
 You can create walk around sequences and nice fly around sequences.
-Import, create or export Camera Panning Sequences which can be assigned to a shortcut button/key or camera views.